partnerhero/Programming-101/Module_9/npm.md

 ##### Quick Derail

-<note> Add a paragraph here that explains how code projects sometimes rely on custom code, before introducing NPM.
-Also explain what dependencies are on our context.
-Try to be clear about package and dependency being the same thing. 'a pkg becomes a dependency when you install it on your project' </note>
+Code projects almost always will rely on third-party, or custom code.
+You may want to import either a utility library, or just another package that already does something that would be too complex to write ourselves.

+There are many ways to import code into our project, and those vary depending on the language and framework.
+Fortunately, Node has a super simple way to manage this, called **NPM - or Node Package Manager.**

-NPM is a useful package manager that comes with new versions of Node.
-It allows developers to easily install and manage 3rd party packages- these can be utilities or entire web frameworks.
+NPM comes with new versions of Node, and allows developers to easily install and manage 3rd party packages- which can be utilities or entire web frameworks.

 NPM works with a local file, called a `package.json`.
 This file is just a manifesto that includes the dependencies and version a certain project requires.